Skip to main content

 About Eric Pemper

-Eric Pemper founded CuraDebt in 2001 after studying economics at UC San Diego.
-Over 24 years, he's helped thousands of individuals and business owners work through debt settlement, tax relief, and alternatives to bankruptcy.
+Eric Pemper founded CuraDebt in 2001.
+Over 25 years, he's helped thousands of individuals and business owners work through debt settlement, tax relief, and alternatives to bankruptcy.
 He's watched people make the Chapter 13 decision well - and watched others make it out of fear when a different path would have served them far better.
 He started CuraDebt specifically because he believed people deserve honest information before making a decision that follows them for seven years.
 CuraDebt is not a law firm and does not provide legal or bankruptcy services.